jes-lyn36/kahooty/BONUS.md

 Player will get an error if they input an empty string as their name.
 Player will not be able to edit the sessionId if it's copied from the given link.

+5. Create a new game :
+Added a check to return error message for whether or not the file is a json file when creating a new game.
+Added a chcek to return error message if the JSON file does not comply with the game data.

+Added a check so the user can't enter an empty input for both the game title and game json file.
+Added a check so the user can't enter a non-empty input for both the game title and game json file.

+For the JSON file, no need to input gameId as the front end generates a new number for it.
+For the JSON file, no need to input questionIds as the front end generates a new number for it.
+For the JSON file, no need to input AnswerIds as the front end generates a new number for it.

+6. Edit a game :
+Added a check to make sure that the game has a non-empty title.
+Added a check to make sure that all the game questions has a non-empty title.
+Added a check to make sure that all the answer options of the game is non-empty.